Are some jobs instant dealbreakers? Is passion all that matters? Ladies get honest about your job.

 Last week when we asked women what they think about men and their income we found that, contrary to a comment that declared the piece "wrong," women actually don't care about millionaires.
-It's 2013, and although the wage gap still needs to be closed quickly, most women are more than capable of taking care of themselves financially, and are making more money than they did decades ago.
+It's 2023, and although the wage gap still needs to be closed quickly, most women are more than capable of taking care of themselves financially and are making more money than they did decades ago.
 Frankly, guys, we can do this thing on our own, but that doesn't mean we still don't want a partner in crime for the fun stuff.

-Although we may not care about how much bank a man is making, how do we feel about how he's making that money, or lack there of?
+Although we may not care about how much bank a man is making, how do we feel about how he's making that money or lack thereof?
 Do women turn their noses up at the thought of dating a barista, a gas station attendant, or a cashier at Target?
 Are some jobs immediate dealbreakers?

 For this week's "What Women Really Think …" we asked ladies how they feel about men's jobs, and found that our own maturity makes a huge difference in how we accept the professions of others.